-Data Privacy in Digital Marketing: What Every Modern Marketer Must Know in 2025
+Data Privacy in Digital Marketing: The Complete Guide for 2025

 Picture this: You’re scrolling through your social media feed when an ad pops up for the exact product you were just discussing with a friend.
 Coincidence?
 Not quite.
 Welcome to the world of modern digital marketing, where data drives everything—but at what cost?